yash-nethues/getpaid/readme.txt

 * Settings reset when General settings tab is saved - FIXED

 = 2.3.7 =
-* Renew Authorize.NET suscriptions on the expiry date instead of one day after expiry - CHANGED
+* Renew Authorize.NET subscriptions on the expiry date instead of one day after expiry - CHANGED
 * Option to stop GetPaid from sending emails for free invoices - ADDED
 * MaxMind database API key not saving - FIXED
 * [Authorize.NET] Unable to pay with the same card twice when logged out - FIXED